Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

-2) Dig your hole just as deep and twice as wide as the root ball.
+Dig your hole just as deep and twice as wide as the root ball.
 Leave a small mound of dirt in the center of the hole to set the root ball on and carefully spread the roots in the hole.
-You’ll want to keep the “crown” (tip of the root ball) of the tree roughly an inch above the surrounding soil level.
-If it doesn’t reach that point just add a bit more dirt to the mound underneath.
+Backfill your hole, place your tree, and water the surrounding area.
+Do not cover the crown with the soil...only cover the roots.
+Finally, spread mulch over the surrounding soil to conserve moisture.

-Fertilizing: Flowering cherry trees do not require fertilizer for the first two years providing you keep weeds in check and the soil is healthy.
-Heavy mulch around the base of the tree protects and nurtures the soil, while keeping the roots moist and cool.
-When it does come time, fertilize the tree with nitrogen.
-Apply 1/10 pound of actual nitrogen per year for each year of the tree’s age, with a maximum of 1 pound per year.
-Apply it once in the spring, or spread the nitrogen amount into 2-4 equal applications over the spring and summer.
+3. Fertilizing: Flowering Cherries will not require fertilizer for the first two years.
+After that, apply 1/10 pound of actual nitrogen per year for each year of the tree’s age, with a maximum of 1 pound per year.
+Apply it once in the spring, or spread the nitrogen into 2 to 4 equal applications over the spring and summer.